How do I manage a Millennial?

 ‘They want to get promoted after only 6-9 months here.
 They need to pay their dues!’

 This is a common issue we hear from Baby Boomer and Gen X sales leaders.
 But remember, this isn’t always about formal promotion.
 More than likely, when you face this issue, it’s about breaking routine.
 Your legacy organizational model communicates that the only way sales reps can break routine is to get promoted.

 A traditional approach to organized structure and incentives can be extremely frustrating to Millennials.
 The best answer is not necessarily a promotion, but a break in routine.
 Think about alternative ways to address this craving for new experiences.
 Consider adding additional responsibility within the same role or expanding a territory.
 Also, think about assigning the rep a special project or inviting them to participate in a task force.
 The key is breaking the routine.

 We live in a new era of sales management.
 Understanding different ways of leading and motivating are essential.
 And with Generation Z starting to graduate college, the need for different sales management models will continue.

-To learn more about designing your sales organization to thrive in today’s multi-generational reality, contact us.
+To learn more about managing a Millennial and designing your sales organization to thrive in today’s multi-generational reality, contact us.
 We can help you assess your current situation and recommend high-payoff changes to sales structure, process, and incentives.
 The quicker you start executing these actions, the more your productivity will improve.